-In addition to the specialized CCNE nursing program accreditation, since 1993 Aspen University has been accredited by the Distance Education Accrediting Commission ("DEAC"), a national institutional accrediting agency recognized by the DOE.
+In addition to the specialized CCNE programmatic accreditation, since 1993 Aspen University has been accredited by the Distance Education Accrediting Commission ("DEAC"), a national institutional accrediting agency recognized by the U.S. Department of Education ("DOE").
+Accreditation by an accrediting commission recognized by the DOE is required for an institution to become and remain eligible to participate in the federal programs of student financial assistance administered pursuant to Title IV of the Higher Education Act of 1965, as amended (the "Title IV Programs").
 On February 25, 2015, the DEAC informed Aspen University that it had renewed its accreditation for five years through January 2019.
 Aspen University's accreditation is further discussed in the Accreditation Section of this Form 10-K.